3gstudent/Homework-of-C-Language/README.md

 ### EnumerateProcess&GetFile'sHandle&CloseHandle.cpp

-Enumerate all processes and get specified file's handle,then choose whether to close it or not
+Enumerate all processes and get specified file's handle,then choose whether to close it or not.

 Support absolute path and relative path.